kweisVee/Articles/materializedViews.md

 END;
 ```

-But this is not ideal, as we won't know the exact time to refresh these materialized views.
-This is where the ON COMMIT keyword comes in and is used if we want the materialized view to be refreshed every time changes are made to its underlying tables or data.
+But this is not ideal, as we won't know the exact time that we need to refresh these materialized views.
+This is where the`ON COMMIT` keyword comes in and is used if we want the materialized view to be refreshed every time changes are made to its underlying tables or data.
 The materialized view is then refreshed once the changes have been **committed**.
-This is most useful as we want to our materialized views to up-to-date to the latest changes made within our database.
+This is most useful as we want to our materialized views to be up-to-date with the latest changes made within our database.
 An example below is how to create a materialized view and performs a FAST refresh whenever new employee data has been committed to the `employees` table:

 ```
 CREATE MATERIALIZED VIEW employee_details